 This order and the Entity List essentially made it illegal for any companies based in the US to do business with Huawei.
 That includes major players in the tech world, including Google, Qualcomm, Arm, and many, many more.

 Over time, the Huawei ban would only be expanded.
 Now, even companies that don’t have a base in the US but use a lot of US-based parts are also unable to work with Huawei.
-At this point, Huawei will need to completely revamp how it creates smartphones in order to stay in the market.
-That includes hardware and software.
+Today, even with Trump no longer president, the Huawei ban stands strong.

 How does this affect Huawei phones?